 - Select the necessary file type and click Datastore.

 - Select a datastore where the selected objects must be stored.
-To facilitate selection, you can use the search field at the bottom of the Select Datastore window: enter a datastore name or a part of it in the search field and click the Start search button on the right or press [ENTER].
+To facilitate selection, you can use the search field at the bottom of the Select Datastore window: enter a datastore name or a part of it in the search field and click the Start search button on the right or press [Enter] on the keyboard.

 By default, Veeam Backup & Replication preserves the format of restored VM disks.
 If disks of the original VM are provisioned as thick, Veeam Backup & Replication will restore the VM from the backup with thick disks.
 If necessary, you can change the disk format of a restored VM.